MayuriKandalkar/Super-Store_Sales/README.md

 *   **Top Products:** Phones, Chairs, and Binders are the most sold sub-categories.

 These products are high in demand and likely major revenue drivers.

+## **Conclusion:**

+This dashboard shows that the retail business is doing well with good sales, many orders, and regular customers mostly from the Consumer segment.
+Office Supplies and Phones sell the most.
+The West and East regions bring in the highest sales.
+Products are delivered in about 4 days.
+Cash on Delivery is the most used payment method.
+Sales increase during festive months, and profits are improving due to smart planning and operations.